Hurts throws 3 TD passes, No. 4 Oklahoma routs South Dakota

 The Sooners led 28-0 at halftime.
 Oklahoma’s defense got into the act early in the third quarter when Brendan Radley-Hiles scored on a 30-yard interception return.
 Radley-Hiles also had a fumble recovery.

 Oklahoma forced three turnovers after failing to force any in its season-opening victory over Houston.

 The Sooners held the Coyotes to 348 yards.
+It was a step forward in Oklahoma’s second game under defensive coordinator Alex Grinch.

+“We’re progressing on the scheme, but the most important thing to me is the mentality,” Oklahoma coach Lincoln Riley said.
+“Do we play with the edge and the aggression, the physicality and the fundamentals that a great defense should play with?
+And I see us doing that more and more right now.
+It’s certainly not there, but we are doing it more and more.”

 THE TAKEAWAY: